Skip to main content

 Does this describe you?

 Do you sometimes wish you were a writer but you don’t know where to start?
 Do you think you have to earn a degree to be a writer?
 All it really takes to be a writer is a desire to write, imagination, time, and persistence.
 A writer is someone who writes.
-A poet is someone who sees the world differently from everyone else and who can put their vision into words.
+A poet is someone who sees the world differently from everyone else and who can express their vision in words and in original ways.

 We Invite You